tudelft-cs4200/2019/project/ms2/lab5.md

 ```

 For this lab you have to write predicate rules for *all* the constructs in the
+language.
+If constructs are left uncovered by rules and then encountered in a
+MiniJava program, Statix analysis will fail.
-language, which also means you have to explicitly match on the injection constructors.
+This means you have to explicitly match on the injection constructors.
-All the injection constructors you have to use are mentioned in the signature in the provided Statix file.
+All such injection constructors you have to use are mentioned in the signature
+of the template Statix file.

 You can use the `Spoofax > Show AST` or `Spoofax > Show desugared AST` on a MiniJava file to see the the explicit injection constructors in the AST.
 {: .notice .notice-info}